namanmodani/CS-32/README.md

 # CS 32: Introduction to Computer Science II

 This repository contains my work and course material for CS 31, taken under Professor David A. Smallberg in Winter 2022.
+The class is based on Frank M. Carrano's "Data Abstraction and Problem Solving with C++: Walls and Mirrors" (7th Edition).

 Software used: C++.